SAP-samples/sap-tech-bytes/README.md

   - I just completed my first Tech Byte as a Developer Advocate!! 😀 SAP Conversational AI is really cool, and you can see how to create chatbots with both basic and advanced features in these tutorials.
 Still, I wanted to start working on more SAP scenarios, like: Using the SAP Conversational ...
 - [SAP Tech Bytes: btp CLI - autocompletion](https://blogs.sap.com/?p=1407602) by DJ Adams (Tue Sep 21 2021)
   - Get the btp CLI to help you with command autocompletion.
 This is a follow-on post from the previous one: SAP Tech Bytes: btp CLI – managing configuration and starts where we left off there, with you logged in.
 Actions, groups, objects and the command structure There are many different types ...
-- [SAP Tech Bytes: btp CLI - managing configuration](https://blogs.sap.com/?p=1404163) by DJ Adams (Tue Sep 14 2021)
-  - Understand and manage the btp CLI client configuration. 🚨 Update: See SAP Tech Bytes: btp CLI – new home for configuration for new information.
-This is a follow-on post from the previous one: SAP Tech Bytes: btp CLI – logging in and starts where we left off there, with you ...
 - More on [SAP Community Blog](https://blogs.sap.com/tag/sap-tech-bytes/)

 ## Recent Videos